boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Lets assume it could be done in half the time with current CPU's.
 So 1 TB in 27 seconds, then lets do it for the 250 GB of data divided by 5 gives us 5.4 seconds.
 At this point I am fairly skeptical that Google is actually ranking the entire set.
 Even if they threw 5x the servers at it.
 Plus think of the cost.
 It was said that at the time the terasort record cost about $9.
 Lets assume it gets massively more efficient over time and say that it costs $1 for every search on Google for a common term to rank.

 Apparently Google did over 2 trillion searches in 2016.
 They also made about $90 billion dollars that same year.
 Pretty clearly that isn't going to work out even in silicon value make your losses up in volume land.
-You really need to be processing that sort for cents.
+You really need to be processing that sort for fractions of cents.

 Its a similar story on Bing.
 Even if it is losing money for Microsoft I doubt its losing money that quickly.
-While they have multiple machines which might solve the time issue, I doubt any company is going to let customers burn 10c to $1 per user action.
+While they have multiple machines which might solve the time issue, I doubt any company is going to let customers burn 10c to $1 per user action, unless charging $2 per action.

 So how do they do it?
 I only have theories as I have never worked on a commercial search engine but I suspect there is some sort of pre-ranking going on or caching of some query terms with ranking, and on top of that smaller set is the actual ranking which then includes your user data and whatever other signals they use in the secret sauce.
 This makes some sense really because while PageRank is apparently not the most important signal used today some form of it still is, and pagerank is very much a pre ranking algorithm.

 I have a theory that some of the reason that Google's search isn't as good as it used to be is the above.
 I suspect so much pre ranking goes on that when your query comes along you just get a custom ranked version of what was already pre ranked.
 As such its less about your query now and more about those pre ranks.
 If true I don't think the problem is going to get better anytime soon as the web keeps growing exponentially making it almost impossible for a new player to enter the market with a new algorithm.
 Meanwhile Google has no real reason to adjust its algorithms since its making more money than it know whats to do.
 The only thing that might change this is if someone comes up with seriously clever and is able to index at a cheaper price.
 Which I guess is what Cuil did, but they didn't get the ranking done very well.

 So back to my problem trying out on my local machine a rank and sort for 1 million documents.
-Pre-ranking sounds resonable, but we arent talking about hundreds of millions of ranks here on average.
-For 1 million matching documents ranking takes 80 ms and sorting 264 ms. Thats without attempting to make it go any faster, IE my first cut of the code.
-Not bad, but not good enough.
+Pre-ranking sounds resonable, but we aren't talking about hundreds of millions of ranks here.
+We just arent in the same level of scale.
+For 1 million matching documents ranking takes 80 ms and sorting 264 ms. Thats without attempting to make it go any faster, on my first cut of the code.

 Ranking is the easy one to speed up.
 We run it in parallel.
 That brings it down to 10 ms for 1 million documents.
 We can also flip from [Lucene TF/IDF](https://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) to pure TF/IDF for a small saving, changing the line

+{{<highlight go>}}
-`weight += math.Sqrt(tf) * idf * (1 / math.Sqrt(float64(results[i].wordCount)))`
+weight += math.Sqrt(tf) * idf * (1 / math.Sqrt(float64(results[i].wordCount)))
+{{</highlight>}}

 to

+{{<highlight go>}}
-`weight += tf * idf`
+weight += tf * idf
+{{</highlight>}}

 which for very large cases saves a few ms of time.
 It reduces quality a bit, but generally if someone search for `for` there isnt anything useful to show them, so its probably acceptable to cut some corners there in the interest of speed.

 Thats ranking taken care of.
-Although looking at the profile, most of the time is spent in math.Log10 swapping out for a faster version with less accuracy reduces out runtime by 50% again...
+Or so I thought.
+I looked at the profile, most of the time is spent in math.Log10.
+Swapping out for a faster version with less accuracy reduces out runtime by 50% again which once again is acceptable for millions of results.

 Now for speeding up the sorting.
-There are faster sorting algorithms than what Go ships with.
-Some trading memory for speed.
+There are faster sorting algorithms than what Go ships with as I mentioned.
+Some do so by trading memory for speed.
 But first lets try doing something else.
 The ranking algorithm returns a float with 0 being the lowest possible rank and the highest some number way higher than than.
 If we iterate through the slice and find the highest number, we could then loop though looking for ranks close to that, shove that into a new list and sort that.
 The reason this works is looping over a slice in Go is really fast.

 We could also use our prime number trick to step through the list twice and on average we should find the highest number in the list.
 The loops look something like this,

 {{<highlight go>}}
 var maxScore float32